dangja92/CS-361-Dice-Rolling-Microservice/README.md

 This microservice will take in an input parameter, which is an array of integers.
 It will then return an array of arrays containing random integers, with each array representing a random die roll.
 The number of rolls is determined by the value of the input array's integers.

 ### Communication
 The communication pipeline is hosted on `localhost`.
-Sending/Receiving data is done via queues on [RabbitMQ] (https://www.rabbitmq.com/getstarted.html).
+Sending/Receiving data is done via queues on [RabbitMQ](https://www.rabbitmq.com/getstarted.html).

 ### Sending Data
 The data is send by first establishing a channel on `localhost`.
 The user will then declare a queue by referening the queue's name, and send the data via `channel.basic_publish()` function (See example below).